PromptQuorumPromptQuorum

 # LM Studio: Settings β†’ GPU acceleration slider (move to 100%)

-For batch processing (multiple prompts), increasing batch size dramatically improves throughput.
+For batch processing (multiple prompts), increasing batch size from 1 to 32 yields 2–4Γ— throughput improvement.

 Single request = limited pipeline utilization.
 Batch 32 requests = 2–4Γ— throughput.